-For decades, email has been the stalwart, primary channel for workplace communication, but, lately, there's been a new kid in town: employees are increasingly using messaging apps to interact with coworkers as businesses everywhere continue to work remotely due to stay-at-home orders.
-Enterprise messaging platforms such as Slack and Microsoft Teams have seen tremendous adoption in the past few years, with 12 million and 13 million daily active users, respectively.
-And in the first two weeks of the pandemic, WhatsApp usage spiked 40 percent while Slack reached 12.5 million simultaneously connected users.
-Unlike email, which can sometimes feel stodgy and unnecessarily verbose, messaging is casual, brief, and, most importantly, elicits real-time responses.
-As a majority of the world’s organizations are expected to work remotely in some permanent capacity once the pandemic subsides, leadership and IT teams are now looking to formalize messaging as a communication channel within their enterprise.
-But which platform should they choose?
+For decades, email has been the primary channel for workplace communication.
+However, lately, there's been a new kid in town.
+And that new kid is messaging apps.
+Employees are using messaging apps to interact with co-workers more than ever before.
+Enterprise messaging platforms such as Slack and Microsoft (MS) Teams have seen tremendous adoption in the past few years, with 12 million and 13 million daily active users, respectively.
+Unlike email, which can sometimes feel stodgy and unnecessarily verbose, messaging is casual, brief, and elicits real-time responses.
+This is why leadership and IT teams are now looking to formalise messaging as a communication channel within their enterprise.
+But which specific platform should they choose?

-With several enterprise messaging and communication platforms in the market, here are some key aspects to consider when making a decision.
+With several enterprise messaging and communication platforms in the market today, here are some key aspects to consider when making a decision.

 Team versus top-down communication

 Platforms such as MS Teams and Slack have worked smoothly for communication between immediate teams.
-But only 5 percent of Slack users are signed in to five or more teams, meaning that most employees mainly use the platform to communicate with their closest colleagues.
+But only five per cent of Slack users are signed in to five or more teams.
+This means that most employees mainly use the platform to communicate with their closest colleagues.
 While it works great for that purpose, these platforms may not be an ideal choice for top-down communication.
 On the other hand, platforms such as Workplace from Facebook, Yammer, and Groupe.io have a better track record at company-wide communication.
-These tools enable streamlined leadership communication and transparency on business decisions and updates – crucial during this time of uncertainty.
-Rather than relying on emails and messages that get lost in long threads, teams can create groups for various departments, accounts and projects to hold in-depth conversations, share important documents and broadcast live videos from various executives that have permission.
 This is why Microsoft continues to support Yammer alongside Teams.
-Platforms also include “task managers” that allow employees to assign tasks, track work progress and provide visibility into each other’s work days.

 Frontline versus knowledge workers

 Slack and Teams' sophisticated and advanced interfaces tend to work well for a company whose primary user base is knowledge workers.
-However, if a particular organization is looking to leverage messaging channels to connect and reach their frontline workforce—for example, those in the retail, hospitality, or construction industries—a different approach and interface might be necessary.
-Additionally, the frontline or contingent workforce doesn't usually have corporate emails, so the traditional way of onboarding employees is a challenge.
-Some platforms provide alternative means of signing on employees that don't require a corporate email.
-These platforms often leverage mobile-friendly tools that allow deskless workers to communicate with each other and with other members of an organization wherever they are, reducing time it takes to get in touch on a daily basis.
+However, if a particular organisation is looking to leverage messaging channels to connect and reach their frontline workforce—for example, those in the retail, hospitality, or construction industries—a different approach and interface might be necessary.
+Additionally, the frontline or contingent workforce does not usually have corporate emails, so the traditional way of onboarding employees is a challenge.
+Some platforms provide alternative means of signing on employees that do not require a corporate email.

-Easy integration with a company’s existing work systems and tools gives employees from the top-down a simple, familiar ways to communicate and share information.
-Any platform that can offer this capability often fuels an enterprise's decision to adopt that messaging platform.
-These integrations enable users to stay on top of their tasks, remain engaged and collaborate with peers across teams contextually.
+Easy integration with existing systems and tools often fuels an enterprise's decision to adopt a messaging platform.
+These integrations enable users to stay on top of their tasks and collaborate with peers contextually.
 However, this mainly applies to the specific tools and workflow of knowledge workers.
 Most platforms do not provide meaningful integration with enterprise systems that may be relevant to the traditional workforce.
-When selecting a platform, it's essential to consider one that integrates with your core systems but also provides the extensibility to develop custom integrations through micro apps, bots, and more.
-Integration with automation platforms, such as Zapier, would be useful as well.
+So, when selecting a platform, it's essential to consider one that integrates with your core systems but also provides the extensibility to develop custom integrations through micro apps, bots, and more.
+Integration with automation platforms, such as Zapier, would be useful, as well.

 Pew Research projects that by 2055, the United States will not have a single racial or ethnic majority.
 Additionally, large corporations have distributed teams across the globe where language can present a considerable barrier.
 Messaging apps are leveraging AI and machine learning to support in-line translation to combat language barriers.
 This feature enables users to tap on any message and instantly view a translated text in the language of their choice.
 Additionally, these apps also support text-to-speech, which can aid visually impaired users.